 Instructions: Complete a journal entry each day for four consecutive days.
 At the end of the day, think about the positive experiences you had that day and complete the two sentences.
 You can either draw or write your responses.
-Repeat this process for the remaining three days.
+Repeat this process for the remaining three days

-1 Today's Date:

-Something I did well today

-DAY Today I had fun when
+DAY 1 Something I did well today Today I had fun when

-Something someone else did for me that I appreciated today
+DAY 2 Something I did for someone Today I accomplished